Get two new free healthy recipes each week. Sign Up

 What flavor will you make first?

-I think peanut butter and mini chocolate chips sounds like a perfect frozen yogurt recipe.
+I think peanut butter and shaved chocolate sounds like a perfect frozen yogurt recipe.
 Chopped apples and cinnamon for apple pie froyo would be really good as well.

 Or you can make this Nutella Frozen Yogurt or Cherry Frozen Yogurt.